 I hear two complaints about Lionel/American Flyer/Marx electric train layouts (besides the common complaints from uptight scale modelers, that is).
 One is the amount of space they take up, and the other is the noise.

 The usual approach to deadening sound is to put down Homasote between the track and the board.
 Either you put down enough large sheets to cover the whole layout, or you cut out roadbed from the Homasote and lay it under the track.
 It works well.
-The biggest problem with Homasote is finding the stuff, as it’s just not available in some parts of the country, but the provided Amazon link solves that problem.
+The biggest problem with Homasote is finding the stuff, as it’s just not available in some parts of the country.

 Some people put down cork roadbed in addition to, or instead of, the Homasote.
 The problem with that is that the cork roadbed just isn’t as effective at sound deadening.